 While a hard case is the best option for protecting your precious guitar, it can be cumbersome and heavy when travelling.

-Soft cases greatly improve weight and space issues but impact damage is increased so there's a middle ground that has needed addressing.
+Soft guitar cases greatly improve weight and space issues but impact damage is increased so there's a middle ground that has needed addressing.
 Enter Mono, a San Francisco based company that makes an array of hybrid cases for laptops through to musical instruments.

 For guitarists (or bassists or Ukulele players), Mono offer the M80 range of strong and light zipper cases that feature a laminated foam shell with protective panels, inner protective Headlock (patented) neck brace, shoulder straps and a waterproof outer shell.